 Before she can panic, a burst of light speeds toward the legendary’s glowing figure, and starts splitting into multiple sparks, each leaving a glowing trail behind them.

 Most of the barrage misses Zapdos, but some hit, and its screech is a distant scrape against her throbbing ears.
 It turns back toward the coast, chasing Giovanni now, whose pokemon doesn’t bother attacking again and merely goes for pure speed as lightning blasts it.

 Immune to electricity as flygon is, the heat from bolts of lightning is not so easy to ignore, and Karen knows that Giovanni’s suit can’t take many hits like that.
 The Gym Leader manages to outpace the Thunder God for a brief time, hopefully letting the wind and rain cool him off, but Zapdos is locked on and focused, and another Zap Cannon suddenly launches out.

-She’s not sure how this qualified as an “emergency situation,” but it’s clear Giovanni’s people were prepared to do this at the first opportunity to help their Leader escape danger by taking some hits themselves.
+She’s not sure how this qualifies as an “emergency situation,” but it’s clear Giovanni’s people were prepared to do this at the first opportunity and help their Leader escape danger by taking some hits themselves.
 But with their pokemon and suits, they should be okay…

 Now, finally, it’s her chance.
 “Come on, Orochi,” she mutters.
 “Let’s show them all what we can do.”

 She taps out a command to the two side necks, then another to the middle one, hands adjusting along his neck to steer as he banks toward Zapdos while flying south-southwest as two of his heads curve back behind it and emit a pair of dark purple beams.

 Karen watches the energy splash against Zapdos’s glowing form, and from this distance the speed at which it turns toward them is startling.
 “Go!” she yells with a surge of adrenaline even as her hands grip in the actual command, and her pokemon’s wings sweep all at once and jet them forward.